isc-projects/bind9/doc/arm/reference.rst

 started.
 See the description of ``size_spec`` in :ref:`configuration_file_elements`.

 The following options set operating system resource limits for the name server process.
-Some operating systems don't support some or any of the limits.
-On such systems, a warning will be issued if the unsupported limit is used.
+Some operating systems do not support some or any of the limits; on such systems, a warning is issued if an unsupported limit is used.

 ``coresize``
-   The maximum size of a core dump.
+   This sets the maximum size of a core dump.
 The default is ``default``.

 ``datasize``
-   The maximum amount of data memory the server may use.
+   This sets the maximum amount of data memory the server may use.
 The default is ``default``.
-This is a hard limit on server memory usage.
-If the server attempts to allocate memory in excess of this limit, the allocation will fail, which may in turn leave the server unable to perform DNS service.
-Therefore, this option is rarely useful as a way of limiting the amount of memory used by the server, but it can be used to raise an operating system data size limit that is too small by default.
-If you wish to limit the amount of memory used by the server, use the ``max-cache-size`` and ``recursive-clients`` options instead.
+This is a hard limit on server memory usage; if the server attempts to allocate memory in excess of this limit, the allocation will fail, which may in turn leave the server unable to perform DNS service.
+Therefore, this option is rarely useful as a way to limit the amount of memory used by the server, but it can be used to raise an operating system data size limit that is too small by default.
+To limit the amount of memory used by the server, use the ``max-cache-size`` and ``recursive-clients`` options instead.

 ``files``
-   The maximum number of files the server may have open concurrently.
+   This sets the maximum number of files the server may have open concurrently.
    The default is ``unlimited``.

 ``stacksize``
-   The maximum amount of stack memory the server may use.
+   This sets the maximum amount of stack memory the server may use.
 The default is ``default``.

 .. _server_resource_limits: